kgotsosm/Data-Science/README.md

-# Kaggle Pandas Projects and Exercises
+# Kaggle Pandas Learning Path
 **This repository contains projects and exercises I completed as part of the Kaggle pandas learning track.
 The learning track covers a wide range of topics related to working with data using pandas, a popular data manipulation library in Python.**

 ## Table of Contents